 What if the Cornbread Dressing is Too Dry?

-What if you overcompensated and now your cornbread dressing is too high?
+What if you overcompensated and now your cornbread dressing is too dry?
 The typical fix for this is to mix in more liquid ingredients.

-Add some liquid broth to the dressing and stir it in well.
-Make sure that the liquid broth is warm when you stir it in.
+Add some liquid broth and stir it in well.
+Make sure that the broth is warm when doing so.